w-martin/mindfulness/README.md

 Makes us mindful

 To use:
-- apt install vlc postgresql crudini
 - pip install python-vlc ast youtube-dl click flask psycopg2
+- apt install vlc postgresql
 - Ensure youtube-dl is system wide.
 - Adjust the config_mindfulness.ini to your requirements, most importantly the value for `path` (defaults assume this is installed in /opt/mindfulness)
 - Ensure locale "en_GB.UTF-8" is installed on linux system (`locale -a` checks installed locales, `sudo locale-gen en_GB.UTF-8` installs it if not)